huzaifa-bajwa/Red-it/README.md

 2. A user-friendly interface will appear, allowing you to customize the flashcard with key points from the summary.
 3. Once customized, save the flashcard for later review.

+## History Feature
+1. Keep track of the summaries and flashcards created over time.
+2. Use history from the dashboard to view, manage, and revisit past summaries.

+## Presentation Feature
+1. Transform webpage summaries into presentation content for quickly preparing slides.

 ## Frontend Components

 - **Summary.jsx**: Component responsible for generating summaries.
 - **LoginSignup.jsx**: Component managing the authentication process.
 - **Flashcards.jsx**: Component allowing users to create digital flashcards.
 - **Popup.jsx**: Main interface for accessing extension features.
+- **Presentation.jsx**: Allows users to create presentation content from webpages.
+- **History.jsx**: Provides a log of past activities and summaries.

 ## Backend